• Skip to primary navigation

 Instructions

-• Place chicken in medium bowl and toss with 1 teaspoon red chili powder, lemon juice, and salt.
+• Place the chicken pieces in a large bowl and toss with the lemon juice, Kashmiri red chili powder (1 teaspoon), and salt.
 Cover and refrigerate for 20 minutes.

-• Stir in the pureed tomatoes, red chili powder, and salt to taste.
-Cook until the tomatoes reduce to a thick paste, 15-20 minutes.
+• Cook until the tomato mixture is reduced to a thick paste, 15-20 minutes.

 • Facebook